OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 Both methods will work fine and each has their advantages.
 We recommend using SSH since it allows you to wirelessly control any Omega that's connected to your WiFi network.

+### The Command-Line Interface

+The command-line is a way of interacting with a computer by sending commands in the form of single lines of text, as opposed to a graphical user interface (GUI).
+Command-line interfaces provide a more concise and powerful means to control a program or operating system, especially with regards to scripting (Shell Scripting, Python, etc).

  <!-- //TODO: add background on the command prompt -->